Young Comic

-Young Comic (ヤングコミック, Yangu Komikku) is a long-running Japanese seinen manga magazine started in 1967 as a magazine for adult men competing with titles like Manga Action and Big Comic.
-Today it targets a young adult male audience with contents tilting heavily toward sex, nudity, and gratuitous fan service.
+Young Comic (ヤングコミック, Yangu Komikku) is a long-running Japanese seinen manga magazine started in 1967 as a magazine aimed for adult men competing with titles like Manga Action and Big Comic.
+Today it primarily targets a young adult male audience with contents tilting heavily toward sex, nudity, and gratuitous fan service.
 It is published monthly by Shōnen Gahōsha as a sister publication to Young King.
 Its circulation in 2008 was reported at 112,000 copies.